atovpeko/docs/getting-started/test-drive-timescale-features.md

 timestamp.
 Continuous aggregates minimize the number of records that you need to look up to perform your query.

 This section show you how to run fast analytical queries using time buckets and continuous aggregates.

 <Procedure>

 1.  **Create a continuous aggregate**

     In a continuous aggregate, data grouped using a time bucket is stored in a PostgreSQL `MATERIALIZED VIEW` in a hypertable. `timescaledb.continuous` ensures that this data is always up to date.
-    In your SQL editors, use the following code to create a continuous aggregate on the real time data in the `stocks_real_time` table:
+    In your SQL editor, use the following code to create a continuous aggregate on the real time data in the `stocks_real_time` table:

     ```sql